 Recommended by Shandos Cleaver from Travelnuity

-Hiking isn’t exactly the first thing that comes to mind when you think about a visit to LA.
+Hiking isn’t exactly the first thing that comes to mind when considering a visit to LA.

-But heading to Runyon Canyon Park to hike is a favourite pastime of LA locals, and should be high up on your list of things to do in Los Angeles.
+But heading to Runyon Canyon Park to hike is a favorite pastime of LA locals and should be high up on your list of things to do in Los Angeles.

-The hiking trails in the park offer some of the best views across LA, the skyscrapers of downtown visible in the distant on a clear day.
+The hiking trails in the park offer some of the best views across LA, with the skyscrapers of downtown visible in the distance on a clear day.
 It’s also pretty easy to get to the park.